-Dorthe Scheffmann grew up in Taranaki and Waikato, after her family moved down under from Denmark when she was a child.
-As an immigrant, she found herself watching life with an outsider's eye: "I watched my way to adulthood".
+Dorthe Scheffmann grew up in Taranaki and Waikato, after her family migrated from Denmark when she was a child.
+Her father was a veterinary surgeon.
+As an immigrant, she recalls observing Kiwi life through the eyes of an outsider: "I watched my way to adulthood".

 Working in continuity on classic road movie Goodbye Pork Pie, Scheffmann fell in love with the country, "and came to understand something of what being a New Zealander is all about.
 It was the moving through New Zealand at the rate we did — from top to bottom and back again, and everyday watching great actors do what they do, from Kelly Johnson to Marshall Napier's West Coast traffic cop to John Bach's junkie".

-Between 1999 and 2004 Scheffmann directed commercials (some of them award-winners) for her company This is it, as well as for Michele Fantl’s MF Films.
-She also line-produced MF feature 50 Ways of Saying Fabulous.
+Between 1999 and 2004 Scheffmann directed TV commercials and line-produced Stewart Main's feature 50 Ways of Saying Fabulous.

-In February 2017 she began shooting her first feature as writer, director and producer.
-November 2018, Vermilion stars a group of "mothers, daughters, friends and neighbours", including Jennifer Ward-Lealand, Goretti Chadwick, Teresa Healey and Emily Campbell.
-Scheffmann calls the film "a meditation on life, death and the strength of family and friends in a summer of crisis, which celebrates love and generosity in a richly female-centred household".
-In a five star review, Metro's David Larsen found the result wise and moving, and applauded the many "strong, complex, well-realised women".
+In 2017 she began filming her first feature as writer, director and producer.
+Released in November 2018, Scheffmann calls the film "a meditation on life, death and the strength of family and friends in a summer of crisis, which celebrates love and generosity in a richly female-centred household".
+The film stars a group of "mothers, daughters, friends and neighbours", including Jennifer Ward-Lealand, Goretti Chadwick, Teresa Healey and Emily Campbell.

 Sources include